 Have you ever made a dish that required breading and ended up with hands that looked like you were planning on cooking them as well?
 Big clumps of breading stuck to your fingertips?
 This is best avoided by using the technique called “wet hand – dry hand”.
 Wet hand dry hand is exactly as it sounds.
 You use one hand exclusively for wet ingredients and one hand exclusively for dry ingredients.

-For this recipe, I like to put a few zucchini coins into the egg whites and using my left hand (perhaps since I am left-handed, so you use whichever hand you designate “wet”) turning them a few times to make sure they are fully coated in the glue, then drain slightly by holding each coin over the bowl then toss them into the breadcrumb mixture.
+For this recipe, I like to put a few zucchini coins into the egg whites and using my left hand (perhaps since I am left-handed, so you use whichever hand you designate “wet”) turning them a few times to make sure they are fully coated with the glue, then drain slightly by holding each coin over the bowl then toss them into the breadcrumb mixture.
 Now using my right hand, and just my right hand, turn the coins over a few time to fully coat, then transfer them to the waiting rack.
 Repeat until all the zucchini coins have been coated.

 Heat up your cooking sheet.

 That’s right, start with a hot surface.
 Starting with a hot surface not only speeds up the total cooking time but gets those crisps to start crisping right away.
-Use either a heavy duty cookie sheet or do as I do and use your griddle – the one you use to make pancakes on.
-I like to use my griddle because it’s thicker so it’s a good heat conductor, it’s non-stick, so only a very light coating of olive oil is needed, and it gives me something else to use it for as I hate having single use items cluttering up my kitchen.
+Use either a heavy-duty cookie sheet or do as I do and use your griddle – the one you use to make pancakes on.
+I like to use my griddle because it’s thicker so it’s a good heat conductor, it’s non-stick, so only a very light coating of olive oil is needed, and it gives me something else to use it for as I hate having single-use items cluttering up my kitchen.

 Remember not to use cooking spray on your metal baking pans, the aerosol propellant will leave a sticky residue over time that you cannot get rid of so always use oil and lightly brush the surface, or make your own spray bottle of oil in a pump bottle.
 This light brushing of oil was all the oil I used.